klimaj/pyrosetta-extras/pyrosettacluster/README.md

 > ```

 > [!IMPORTANT]
 > PyRosettaCluster is a tool for reproducible computational macromolecular modeling and design.
-It is up to the user to define their PyRosetta protocols with reproducibility in mind – meaning PyRosetta protocol ought to be _deterministic_:
+It is up to the user to define their PyRosetta protocols with reproducibility in mind – meaning user-provided PyRosetta protocols ought to be _deterministic_:
 >
 > **(1)** Set seeds for any _impure functions_ (i.e., non-deterministic functions) implemented.
 >  - Pseudo-random seeds can be hard-coded into PyRosetta protocols, distributed as `kwargs` key values with each submitted task, or be dynamically set based on each PyRosetta protocol's automatically-assigned random seed accessible through each PyRosetta protocol's `kwargs["PyRosettaCluster_seed"]` key value.